data-intuitive/diflow/README.md

 We made a few minor changes to the workflow code in the meanwhile:

-1. Splitting the conversion from an array of items to the triplet is now done explicitly and separate from the specifying the configuration for the `process` itself.
+1. Splitting the conversion from an array of items to the triplet is now done explicitly and separate from specifying the configuration for the `process` itself.
 2. The `view` now only contains the relevant parts, not the configuration part for the last `process`.

 The above example illustrates the `include` functionality of NextFlow DSL2.
 This was not possible with prior versions.

-## Step 12
+## Step 12 - Map/reduce in NextFlow

 Let's implement a simple map/reduce schema with what we developed above.
 Until now, we basically covered the mapping stage: starting from 3